How to Roast Any Vegetable, from Juicy Tomatoes to Crunchy Brussels Sprouts

-For every 2 pounds of vegetables, mix with 2 to 3 tablespoons of extra-virgin olive oil, then season with salt and pepper.
-Spread in a single layer on a rimmed baking sheet.
-Roast at 425 to 450 degrees, flipping once, until tender and golden brown.
-(Since all ovens and vegetables are different, begin checking for doneness at the early end of the suggested cooking time.)
+Here's our cheat sheet to roasting any vegetable in under one hour (some are ready in just 25 minutes!).
+These caramelized beauties are the perfect building blocks for all kinds of fall meals, especially when paired with our bright condiments (more on them below).
+As a general rule, for every two pounds of vegetables, mix them with two to three tablespoons of extra-virgin olive oil, then season with salt and pepper.
+Spread the vegetables in a single layer on a rimmed baking sheet.
+Roast in a 425°F oven, flipping once, until tender and golden brown.
+Pro tip: Since all ovens and vegetables are different, begin checking for doneness at the early end of the suggested cooking time.

-Garlic: top third removed, drizzled with oil, wrapped in foil, and roasted until tender.
+- Garlic: No need to remove the outer skin of garlic!
+Remove the top third of the bulb, then drizzle with oil, wrap in foil, and roasted until tender.

 - Beets: No need to peel beets in advance, it's much easier to when they're warm (just use a towel to rub the beets and remove the skin).
 Scrub their exterior thoroughly, drizzle with oil, season with salt and pepper, wrap in foil, and roast until tender.